README: A 60-second summary of all this…

 • 2018 – I gave a SXSW Featured Keynote called “Building Trust in Distrustful Times”

 • 2018 – 2031 – I run an award-winning podcast called 3 Books where I am counting down the 1000 most formative books over 333 straight lunar cycles.
-Guests include Brené BrownMalcolm Gladwell, Roxane Gay, Cheryl Strayed, George Saunders, Quentin Tarantino, and David Sedaris.
+Guests include Brené BrownMalcolm Gladwell, Roxane Gay, Cheryl Strayed, George Saunders, Vivek Murthy, Quentin Tarantino, Jonathan Franzen, and David Sedaris.

 • 2019 – today – I launched Neil.blog as a new personal home.
 Here is my latest bio.
-Most of my latest writing in published there and comes out via a series of newsletters.
-(I also sometimes write for HBR and Fast Company)
+Most of my latest writing is published there and comes out via a series of newsletters.
+(I also sometimes write for HBR and Fast Company and MSNBC)

 • 2020 – today – For the first time since 2012, I began posting 1000 more awesome things for my own mental health during the pandemic.
 The awesome things are published at 12:01am every day on this email list and @neilpasricha on InstagramFacebook, and Twitter.
 (I don’t love social media but didn’t want to mess with this antique site which lives in a very specific corner of my brain and also didn’t want to run a fifth site after this site, globalhappiness.org3books.co, and neil.blog.)